oceanprotocol/pdr-web/resources/terms.md

 description: Thanks for using our product and services.
 ---

-Predictoor Terms and Conditions (this “**Agreement**”) is made and entered into by and between Ocean Protocol Foundation Ltd., with office at The Commerze @ Irving, 1 Irving Place, #08-11, Singapore, 369546 Singapore (“**Ocean**”) and the legal entity set forth in the Account Information (“**Customer**”).
+Predictoor Portal Terms and Conditions (this “**Agreement**”) is made and entered into by and between Ocean Protocol Foundation Ltd., with office at The Commerze @ Irving, 1 Irving Place, #08-11, Singapore, 369546 Singapore (“**Ocean**”) and the legal entity set forth in the Account Information (“**Customer**”).
 It governs Customer’s access to and use of the Predictoor Portal, Predictoor Feeds, and Predictoor Stack (as defined below) and takes effect on the date of its acceptance by Customer (the “**Effective Date**”).
 Customer represents being lawfully able to enter into contracts and having legal authority to bind Customer’s entity.

 **DEFINITIONS**

 “**API**” means an application program interface.

-“**Customer**” means any individual or entity that directly or indirectly through another user: (a) accesses or uses the Predictoor Portal; or (b) accesses or purchases published Predictoor Feeds; or (c) accesses or utilizes the Services provided.
+“**Customer**” means any individual or entity that directly or indirectly through another user: (a) accesses or uses the Predictoor Portal; or (b) accesses or purchases Predictoor Feeds; or (c) accesses or utilizes the Predictoor Stack.

 “**Trader**” means any Customer or legal entity and its employees that sources or intends to source external predictions, or utilize the Services provided.

 “**Predictoor**” means any Customer or legal entity and its employees that provides or intends to provide predictions, or utilize the Services provided.

-“**Documentation**” means the user guides (in each case exclusive of content referenced via hyperlink) for Predictoor, as such user guides may be updated by Ocean from time to time.
+“**Documentation**” means the user guides (in each case exclusive of content referenced via hyperlink) for the Predictoor Stack, as such user guides may be updated by Ocean from time to time.

-“**Predictoor Portal**” means the website at https://predictoor.ai or https://test.predictoor.ai (and any successor or related site designated by Ocean), as may be updated by Ocean from time to time.
+“**Predictoor Website**” means the website at https://predictoor.ai or https://test.predictoor.ai (and any successor or related sites designated by Ocean), as may be updated by Ocean from time to time.

-“**Predictoor Feeds**” means the prediction feeds that Customers may purchase through Predictoor Portal, Services (and any successor or related site designated by Ocean), as may be updated by Ocean from time to time.
+“**Predictoor Feeds**” means the prediction feeds that Customers may purchase through Predictoor Portal, or the Predictoor Stack (and any successor or distribution channels designated by Ocean), as may be updated by Ocean from time to time.

-“**Predictoor DF**” means the incentive emissions operated by Ocean to reward Predictoors for helping to provide accurate predictions.
+"**Predictoor Stack**" means the Predictoor Portal, Predictoor Feeds, Services, and Predictoor DF listed herein (and any successor or related technologies designated by Ocean) that the Customer can access and use in accordance with this Agreement.

-"**Predictoor Stack**" means the Documentation, Predictoor Portal, Predictoor Feeds, Predictoor DF, and Services listed herein that the Customer can access and use in accordance with this Agreement.
+“**Predictoor DF**” means the incentive emissions operated by Ocean to reward Predictoors for helping to provide accurate predictions, (and any successor or parameter updates designated by Ocean), as may be updated by Ocean from time to time.

 “**Modifications Effective Date**” will have the meaning as set out in Section 2.2.

-“**Policies**” means the Privacy Policy, the Platform Terms, the Service Terms, all restrictions described in the Ocean Website, Predictoor Portal, Predictoor Stack and any other policy or terms referenced in or incorporated into this Agreement, but does not include whitepapers or other marketing materials referenced on the Ocean Website.
+“**Policies**” means the Privacy Policy, the Platform Terms, the Service Terms, all restrictions described in the Predictoor Website, Predictoor Portal, Predictoor Stack and any other policy or terms referenced in or incorporated into this Agreement, but does not include whitepapers or other marketing materials referenced on the Predictoor Website.

 “**Privacy Policy**” means the privacy policy located at https://www.oceanprotocol.com (and any successor or related locations designated by Ocean), as it may be updated by Ocean from time to time.

-“**Allowlist**” means a state in which Ocean allows specific Predictoor Feeds to be visible in the Predictoor Portal and elligible for Predictoor DF rewards.
-The Allowlist is an artifact of Ocean deploying Predictoor Feeds that are considered official.
+“**Allowlist**” means a state in which Ocean tags specific Predictoor Feeds to be visible in the Predictoor Portal and elligible for Predictoor DF rewards.
+The Allowlist is an artifact of Ocean deploying Predictoor Feeds which are considered officially supported.
 The Predictoor Portal Allowlist can be accessed here: https://github.com/oceanprotocol/pdr-web/blob/main/src/utils/config.ts

 “**Service**” means each of the websites, software and services made available by Ocean or its affiliates, including those web services described in the Service Terms.
 Services do not include Third-Party Content.

-“**Service Terms**” means the rights and restrictions for particular Services located on the Predictoor Portal, Ocean subgraphs [https://v4.subgraph.sapphire-mainnet.oceanprotocol.com/subgraphs/name/oceanprotocol/ocean-subgraph](https://v4.subgraph.sapphire-mainnet.oceanprotocol.com/subgraphs/name/oceanprotocol/ocean-subgraph), Ocean github repositories [https://github.com/oceanprotocol](https://github.com/oceanprotocol), (and any successor or related locations designated by Ocean), as may be updated by Ocean from time to time.
+“**Service Terms**” means the rights and restrictions for particular Services located on the Predictoor Portal, or the Predictoor Stack (and any service or related locations designated by Ocean), as may be updated by Ocean from time to time.

-“**Website Terms**” means the terms of use located at [https://predictoor.ai](https://predictoor.ai) or [https://test.predictoor.ai](https://test.predictoor.ai) (and any successor or related locations designated by Ocean), as may be updated by Ocean from time to time.
+“**Website Terms**” means the terms of use located at [https://www.oceanprotocol.com (](https://www.oceanprotocol.com) (and any successor or related locations designated by Ocean), as may be updated by Ocean from time to time.

 “**Term**” means the term of this Agreement described in Section 7.1.